 A public opinion poll on behalf of R3.

-Methodology: ComRes conducted an online survey of 2054 GB adults between the 12th and 14th August 2011.
-Data were weighted to be demographically representative of all GB adults.
-ComRes is a member of the British Polling Council and abide by its rules.
+Methodology note: ComRes interviewed 2,005 GB adults online 21st-23rd October 2011.
+Of these, 67 had taken out a payday loan.
+Data were weighted to be representative demographically of all GB adults.
+ComRes is a member of the British Polling Council and abides by its rules (www.britishpollingcouncil.org).